Fire Tube Boiler (3 Pass)

 Fire tube boilers, also known as smoke tube boilers, are the most common type of industrial boiler employed today.
 Compared to water tube boilers, they are much more suitable for smaller plant applications because they can better cope with sudden high demand steam fluctuations.

-Combustion occurs within a furnace with the exhaust gasses (flue-gasses) passing through a series of tubes prior to exiting through a chimney.
+Combustion occurs within a furnace with the exhaust gasses (flue-gasses) passing through a series of boiler tubes prior to exiting through a chimney.
 Because the exhaust gasses pass through tubes submerged in water, the boiler is referred to as a 'fire/smoke tube boiler'.
 Water tube boilers have tubes full of water that are surrounded by exhaust gas i.e. the opposite of a fire tube boiler configuration.

 Fire Tube Boilers